 Highlights of Yadadri Temple Complex

 Notably, more than 500 sculptors have been employed to carve delicate sculptures and designs on pillars in the Yadadri Temple Complex.
 They are also engaged in carving statues out of stone.
-The whole temple complex, including the interior and the exterior, is being made of black granite stone as per the temple architecture of the Kakatiya Dynasty in Telangana.
+The whole temple complex, including the interior and the exterior, has been made of black granite stone as per the temple architecture of the Kakatiya Dynasty in Telangana.
 Black granite stone has very small pores.
 The stone becomes strong and hard when milk, curd, oil and other liquids get into pores, according to experts.

-Besides the Yadadri Temple Complex under construction on the top of the hillock, the downhill area is undergoing complete transformation to be shaped as a temple city like Tirupati.
+Besides the Yadadri Temple Complex under construction on the top of the hillock, the downhill area is undergoing complete transformation to be shaped as a temple town.
 Several different structures and facilities including a lake, marriage halls, food courts, a shopping complex and a bus depot will come up across 2,000 acres in the downhill area.
 The temple city of Yadadri will get VVIP quarters on a hillock adjoining the Yadagirigutta hillock, and a 25-acre horticulture park where different flowers will be cultivated for daily puja at the temple.

 “Once the project is finished, Yadadri is going to be as big as Tirumala, with even better facilities and structures.
 The footfall will go up from 10,000 to 30,000 a day.” said G Kishan Rao, Vice-Chairman and Managing Director of the Yadadri Temple Development Authority.